 - I’m scared!
 I do not have any friends participating in the program.
 What to do?
 Some students are apprehensive about applying to a study abroad program because they do not know anyone else going.
 Generally, students meet for a short time at the pre-departure orientation.
 However, the real connections will develop onsite through similar classes, group excursions, and the common experience of being immersed in a foreign culture.
 Many students returning from study abroad indicate that they have made numerous friendships through their program and have kept these friends throughout their college careers.

 - What is the minimum GPA requirement to study overseas?
-Most programs require a minimum 2.50 grade point average.
+IPFW requires a minimum 2.50 Cum GPA and not on academic probation.
+Some programs require a higher GPA such as 2.75 or even 3.0.
+Check the eligibility section to see.
 Living overseas is a fun but sometimes stressful experience.
 The Office of International Education wants to ensure that you are strong enough academically to handle these demands and succeed.

 - When should I start planning my overseas trip?
 NOW!!!
 Students often reach their senior year and realize that they ran out of time to study overseas.
 Study abroad is an integral part of the education you will receive at IPFW.
 Start planning now and find the right time to fit this experience into your studies.
 Typically you should explore two semesters before you hope to go and apply at the begining of the semester before you go.

 - How do I apply to study abroad?
 Download the IPFW study abroad application , fill it out, and turn it into the Office of International Education in Walb 145.
 If it is a non-IPFW program, visit the program provider's website to apply.
 Either way, YOU MUST SUBMIT an Office of International Education study abroad application by the stated deadline based on semester of participation.